MicrosoftDocs/microsoft-365-docs/microsoft-365/admin/setup/signup-business-basic.md

 To provide customers with the greatest amount of flexibility, different payment options are available.

-- Microsoft 365 Business Basic, Microsoft 365 Apps for business, Microsoft 365 Business Standard, and Microsoft 365 Business Premium plans are available for monthly commitment payment or annual commitment payment.
+- Microsoft 365 business plans are available for monthly commitment payment or annual commitment payment.
 - Monthly commitment payment: You pay month by month, and you can cancel at any time.
 - Annual commitment payment: You sign up for a one-year subscription, but you can choose to pay month to month or pay for the entire year at the time you sign up.
 There is a discount for using this payment option.